expo/expo/docs/versions/v14.0.0/sdk/gl-view.md

 ## Examples

-The [@community/gl-test](https://getexponent.com/@community/gl-test) Exponent app demonstrates a number of example scenes.
-The image above is a low-quality capture, try the app on Exponent for the best-quality experience.
+The [@community/gl-test](https://expo.io/@community/gl-test) Expo app demonstrates a number of example scenes.
+The image above is a low-quality capture, try the app on Expo for the best-quality experience.
 The source code for these scenes is available [here](https://github.com/exponent/gl-test/tree/master/Scenes)

 ![](./gl-test.gif)